dwhiffing/fury/content/aar/nf/nf45_aj/body.md

 **Play Observations**

-The extensive array of MANPADS is nasty\!
+The extensive array of MANPADS is nasty!
 If it hadn’t been for those few F-18s with IR Mavericks, this would have been a much tougher fight.
 Surprisingly, more advanced thermal imaging capability in F-18 pods and Harrier noses is less effective than the Maverick seekers for detection from altitude.
 Without them, I’d have been trying to tempt the MANPADS